Graco Ready2Grow LX Review

 Ease of Setup

-If possible, the Ready2Grow is even harder to assemble than the Graco FastAction Fold.
-This stroller took us over 14 minutes to put together, which is the second longest time in the group.
-The instruction manual for this stroller is poorly designed and hard to follow.
-This Graco has more parts to put together than the other Graco in the review.
-We feel like most of these parts could come preassembled and still fit in the same box, so it feels like Graco is trying to cut corners by pushing it off on the buyer when much of the competition comes fairly preassembled.
+The Ready2Grow is hard to assemble taking over 14 minutes to put together.
+The instruction manual is poorly designed and hard to follow.
+It has a lot of parts to put together and we feel like most of these parts could come preassembled and still fit in the same box, so it feels like Graco is trying to cut corners by pushing assembly off on the buyer.

-Pushing the Ready2Grow on a hard surface is difficult, and you need to prepare and plan ahead of time if you are going to make a turn or you won't be able to make it.
+Pushing the Ready2Grow on a hard surface is difficult, and you need to prepare and plan ahead of time if you are going to make a turn or you won't make it.
 It does negotiate smaller space fairly well, but the more weight it has inside, the worse it gets.
-The pushing gets harder when you move off the flat and hard surface with it struggling a little over grass and then stopping altogether with gravel and small bumps or curbs.
+The pushing gets harder when you move over grass and then stopping altogether with gravel and small bumps or curbs.

 Weight and Folded Size

-The Ready2Grow's fabric is thinner than much of the competition, and the seat offers very little padding.
-The lighter accent fabric with mesh looks like it will snag and the piping on the seat is poorly placed in an area that will likely chafe the back of baby's legs.
-The frame is similar to the Baby Trend Sit 'N Stand and the Chicco Cortina Together in design and quality, and it isn't much to look at nor a feat of engineering.
-The overall fit and finish of this stroller are cheap.
-When sitting by the competition, it looks rumpled, wrinkled and undone, as if very little thought was put into its design or construction.
+The Ready2Grow's fabric is thin, and the seat offers very little padding.
+The lighter accent fabric with mesh looks like it will snag and the piping on the seat is poorly placed and will likely chafe the back of the baby's legs.
+The frame isn't much to look at nor a feat of engineering.
+The overall fit and finish of this stroller are cheap; it looks rumpled, wrinkled and undone.

-The wheels on this stroller are made of plastic and somehow manage to look even cheaper than the other plastic wheels in the review.
-It sports the dual front wheel design that many of the cheaper strollers offer and it is wobbly when you push it with imprinted tread that does nothing but adds bumps to the ride.
-The limited padding and the front wheel suspension mean a jarring ride for baby where they will feel every little crack in the path.
-Add to this minimal recline in front, no recline in the back, and you have a rider experience that is less than comfortable.
+The wheels are made of plastic and look cheaper than the other plastic wheels in the review.
+It sports the dual front wheel design that cheaper strollers favor and it is wobbly when you push it with an imprinted tread that does nothing but adds bumps to the ride.
+The limited padding and the front wheel suspension mean a jarring ride for baby.
+Add to this minimal recline in front, no recline in the back, and you have a rider experience that is uncomfortable.

-The handlebar on this Graco is not adjustable and measures 40.9 inches from the ground.
-The shape is fairly nice, and it is covered in sturdy foam that both feels good in the hand and like it is durable enough to last.
-The downsides are the handle feels even more narrow than the stroller, and the frame release for the folding mechanism is in the middle of the handlebar so it limits where you can place your hands to push comfortably.
+The handlebar is not adjustable, but the shape is fairly nice, and it is covered in sturdy foam that feels good and durable.
+The handle feels narrow, and the frame release for the folding mechanism is in the middle of the handlebar so it limits where you can place your hands comfortably.
 Overall, it has a feeling of a stroller designed on paper that was never tested in real life.

 This Graco will work for twins because it can accept two Graco Click Connect infant car seats.
 It also has the option of two toddler seats and one seat with a sit and stand bench and platform.
-Because it is limited in the kind of car seat you can use, and the rider experience is vastly different between the front and rear passengers we don't recommend this option for twins.
-In our experience twins or children very close in age will want the same kind of riding experience and will likely end up fighting over one seat or another.
+Because it is limited in the brand seat you can use, and the rider experience is vastly different between the front and rear passengers we don't recommend this option for twins.
+In our experience, twins or children close in age will want the same kind of riding experience and will likely end up fighting over the front seat.
 Also, only one seat offers a recline feature which means that only one child will be able to nap comfortably.
-This might be ok if you have a baby and an active 4-year-old who is unlikely to nap anyway, but with twins, it means one will be resting reclined while the other struggles to sleep with a floppy head and upright posture.
+This might be ok if you have a baby and an active 4-year-old who is unlikely to nap anyway, but with twins, it means one will be resting reclined while the other struggles to sleep.
 Strollers like this one really are a better bet with children of various ages than for twins.